bernie-skipole/indipydriver/docs/source/usage/example2.rst

         # this simulates a client setting a target temperature of 40 degrees.
         # Every ten seconds you should see xml from the driver showing the
         # temperature changing towards the target.

-The above sets two vectors into a single device, and each vector only has one member.
-The 'vector' is the unit of data transmitted, so if a vector has multiple members, this ensures all those member values are updated together.